nojii27/spotinder/README.md

     	    }
     }

-Permet de retirer ou d&rsquo;accepter un match
+Accept or delete a match

 -   POST